thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 [^judge-as-justice]: In India --- like in many other countries --- Judges call themselves "Justices".
 They think so highly of themselves, lack self-awareness to such a degree, that they won't mind butchering the word _Justice_.

-Apparently, "rule of law" i.e. imposition of laws \[that most of us never consented to voluntarily\] is somehow good --- even if the laws are bad & actively harmful (which many Indian laws are).
+Apparently, "rule of law" i.e. imposition of laws \[that none of us consented to voluntarily\] is somehow good --- even if the laws are bad & actively harmful (which many Indian laws are).
 Why?

 Anarchy is the absence of Tyranny.